Fusion-io Best Practices for Maximizing DataKeeper Performance

 Minimum Resync Speed Limit: 200000

 - At the same time, set up Resync speed to be allowed during other I/Os operating.
-This figure must be set up under the half of the maximum wright speed throughput of the drive as the empirical rule not to disturb the normal I/O functions during the Resync operation.
+This figure must be set up under the half of the maximum write speed throughput of the drive as the empirical rule not to disturb the normal I/O functions during the Resync operation.

 Maximum Resync Speed Limit: 1500000